Test coverage parameters

 **sonar.coverageReportPaths**

-Comma-delimited list of paths to coverage reports in the [generic-test-data](https://docs.sonarsource.com/sonarqube-cloud/analyzing-source-code/test-coverage/generic-test-data "mention") format.
+Comma-delimited list of paths to coverage reports in the [Generic test data](/sonarqube-cloud/analyzing-source-code/test-coverage/generic-test-data.md) format.

 ## Apex <a href="#apex" id="apex"></a>